Art Terms and Definitions — A

 Altarpiece

-A work of art, such as a painting, sculpture, or relief, depicting a religious subject (holy personages, saints, and biblical subjects) that decorate the space above and behind the altar in a Christian church.
+A work of art, such as a painting, sculpture, or relief, depicting a religious subject (holy personages, saints, and biblical subjects) that decorates the space above and behind the altar in a Christian church.

 Analogous Colors